 Physical health is equally important for happiness.
 Good health may not be completely within your reach.
 It’s not in mine.
 Still, it’s important to do what you can.

 Therefore, spend some time every day taking care of yourself physically.
-Pursue appropriate exercise.
+Pursue appropriate exercise and good habits.
 Spend some time in the sun.
 Even 10 minutes can do wonders.

 Stop bad habits.
 You know what should change.
 Your happiness is worth more than those habits.